• Art magazine

 Art comes from ability; If she came from wanting, she would have to be called Wunst. " The first pictures appear like an illustration for this wit, with which the exhibition “degenerate art” at Königsplatz 5 now presents the visitors.
 It is really wing what is going against us here.
 And as senseless as this word sounds, just as senselessly gives us the spikes that have to do with painting only the material. ”

 "art comes from skills" is often used in the art debate , but without knowing what devastating connotation this had in National Socialism.
-But in order to really make art - as is so often the case in history - neither political instrumentalization, as it has been practiced in totalitarian regimens, nor the complete destruction of all traditions, as the activists of the 1970s sought.
+But in order art - as is so often the case in history - neither political instrumentalization, as it has been practiced in totalitarian regimens, nor the complete destruction of all traditions, as the activists of the 1970s sought.

 Mag.
 Dr. After his excursions, Hannes Weinelt chapters of recent art history with three strong plea , which is able to arise everyone who feels addressed and inspired by art: